 Additionally, the Django team will occasionally designate certain releases to be “Long-term support” (LTS) releases.
 LTS releases will get security fixes applied for a guaranteed period of time, typically 3+ years, regardless of the pace of releases afterwards.

-The follow releases have been designated for long-term support:
+See the download page for the releases that have been designated for long-term support.

 Django uses a time-based release schedule, with minor (i.e. 1.6, 1.7, etc.) releases every nine months, or more, depending on features.